ioccc-src/winner/2004/gavare/README.md

 ```sh
 make clobber AA=2 alt
 ```

+You may of course combine the above two commands and give any combination you wish.

 This is not possible with the author's version but it is with the alt versions (Windows - see below - and otherwise).